-The reserve and recovery information contained in Harvest's Reserve Reports are only an estimate, such estimates are complex to determine, and the actual production and ultimate reserves recovered from the Properties may differ from the estimates prepared by the Independent Reserve Engineering Evaluators.
+The reserve and recovery information contained in Harvest's Reserve Report are complex estimates and the actual production and ultimate reserves recovered from the Properties may differ from the estimates prepared by the Independent Reserve Engineering Evaluators.

 The Reserve Value of the Properties as estimated by Independent Reserve Engineering Evaluators is based in part on cash flows to be generated in future years as a result of future capital expenditures.
 The Reserve Value of the Properties as estimated by the Independent Reserve Engineering Evaluators will be reduced to the extent that such capital expenditures on the Properties do not achieve the level of success assumed in such engineering reports.